deeheber/Donut-Shop/README.md

 # Donut-Shop
-This is a forecaster for a fictional donut shop.
-Project for my Code Fellows 201 class.
+This is a forecaster for a fictional set of donuts shops.
+The table data is dynamically generated with JavaScript.